qkmiller/.dotfiles/README.md

 # Dot Files
+## These are my configuration files for the programs I use.

-Various configuration files.
-Running makelinks.sh will create symlinks to each file in their expected locations.
+Running setup.sh will install vim-plug, oh-my-zsh, and will symlink each config file to their expected locations.